Amal-Krishnanps/Video_process/README.md

   Method: GET
   URL: /search/
-  Provide keyword you want to search in the request body
+  Payload: Provide keyword you want to search in the request body